DaveSkender/Stock.Indicators/docs/examples/README.md

 # {{ page.title }}

-To help you get started, here is are a few simple .NET 6.0 C# projects that you can review as a complete minimal working examples.
+To help you get started, here are a few minimalist .NET 6.0 C# projects that you can review.
+They are complete working examples.

 - `ConsoleApp` is a minimalize example of how to use the library (start here)
 - `Backtest` is a slightly more complicated example of how to analyze results